IBM/bee-travels-istio/README.md

 ### Analyze service traffic and latency through Grafana

-[Grafana](https://grafana.com/grafana/) is a monitoring platform that proivdes details about the service mesh through a variety of dashboards:
+[Grafana](https://grafana.com/grafana/) is a monitoring platform that provides details about the service mesh through a variety of dashboards:

 * Mesh Dashboard provides an overview of all services in the mesh.
 * Service Dashboard provides a detailed breakdown of metrics for a service.